 Board of Directors

 Linda, now retired, is the former owner of an accounting firm in Portland.
 She has served on a number of not-for-profit Boards of Directors in the Portland area and was formerly President of the Audubon Society of Portland.
-In addition to being Xerces’ Treasurer, she is also Treasurer of Portland Homeless Family Solutions, a not-for-profit in Portland that provides shelter for homeless families.
-She is a member of the Oregon Society of Certified Public Accountants.
+Linda is a member of the Oregon Zoo Bond Citizens’ Oversight Committee and also volunteers with Bravo Youth Orchestra, Portland Homeless Family Solutions, and Audubon Society of Portland.

 Sacha H. Spector, Secretary

 Director of Conservation Science at Scenic Hudson, a non-profit working to protect and restore the Hudson River.
-Research Associate, American Museum of Natural History.
 Adjunct Assistant Professor, Columbia University, Department of Ecology, Evolution and Environmental Biology.
 Sacha has written many scientific and popular articles on invertebrate conservation and also works with the IUCN as the Scarab Beetle Red List Authority.